-Plus five other upper-division ARTH, CLST, ENG, HIST, HUM, PHIL, or REL courses.
+One lower-division course in ARTH, CLST, HUM, PHIL, or REL Plus four other upper-division ARTH, CLST, ENG, HIST, HUM, PHIL, or REL courses.
+No more than two of these courses may come from the same alpha.

-INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY.
+INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY

 Six upper-division courses beyond PSY 1000: